Bryozoa: Habitats and distribution

 Other free-living bryozoans are moved freely by waves, currents, or other phenomena.
 An Antarctic species, Alcyonidium pelagosphaera, consists of floating colonies.
 The pelagic species is between 5.0 and 23.0 mm in diameter, has the shape of a hollow sphere and consists of a single layer of autozooids.
 It is still not known if these colonies are pelagic their whole life or only represents a temporarily and previously undescribed juvenile stage.
 Colonies of the species Alcyonidium disciforme, which is disc-shaped and similarly free-living, inhabit muddy seabeds in the Arctic and can sequester sand grains they have engulfed, potentially using the sand as ballast to turn themselves right-side-up after they have been overturned.
 Some bryozoan species can form bryoliths, sphere-shaped free-living colonies that grow outward in all directions as they roll about on the seabed.

 In 2014 it was reported that the bryozoan Fenestrulina rugula had become a dominant species in parts of Antarctica.
 Global warming has increased the rate of scouring by icebergs, and this species is particularly adept at recolonizing scoured areas.

 The phylactolaemates live in all types of freshwater environment – lakes and ponds, rivers and streams, and estuaries – and are among the most abundant sessile freshwater animals.
 Some ctenostomes are exclusively freshwater while others prefer brackish water but can survive in freshwater.
 Scientists' knowledge of freshwater bryozoan populations in many parts of the world is incomplete, even in some parts of Europe.
 It was long thought that some freshwater species occurred worldwide, but since 2002 all of these have been split into more localized species.

 Bryozoans grow in clonal colonies.
 A larval Bryozoan settles on a hard substance and produces a colony asexually through budding.
-These colonies can grow thousands of individual zooids in a relatively short period of time.
+These colonies can grow thousands of individual zooids.
 Even though colonies of zooids grow through asexual reproduction, Bryozoans are hermaphrodites and new colonies can be formed through sexual reproduction and the generation of free swimming larvae.
 When colonies grow too large, however, they can split in two.
 This is the only case where asexual reproduction results in a new colony separate from its predecessor.
 Most colonies are stationary.
 Indeed, these colonies tend to be settled on immobile substances such as sediment and coarse substances.
 There are some colonies of freshwater species such as Cristatella mucedo that are able to move slowly on a creeping foot.